 René Nyberg was raised in a bi-lingual environment in Helsinki.
 In addition to Swedish and Finnish, he learned German at an early age.
 He attended the specialized Deutsche Schule, where he completed both his Finnish matriculation exams and the German Reifeprüfung in 1965.
 Upon graduation from the University of Helsinki with a master’s degree in political science, he took a post with the Finland’s Ministry of Education.
 In autumn 1971, he moved on to the Ministry of Foreign Affairs.

-Nyberg is married and has three daughters and three grandchildren.
+Nyberg is married and has three daughters and four grandchildren.

 He holds the rank of Major (reserve) in the Finnish Army, and has been granted the Cross of Liberty, 1st class.